dannyhlee/training-code/review-answers-wk7.md

 #### What is Apache Zookeeper?

+Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed syncronization and providing group services.
+Its built for distributed applications and provides a set of primitives that can built upon to build more robust, less brittle software and avoid race conditions and deadlock.

+In Kafka, Zookeeper stores its metadata like paritition location and topics configuration.
+In 2019 a plan was made to integrate metadata management within Kafka.

 #### What’s the difference between pulling and pushing messages/events in a pub sub architecture?

+Pulling messages allows consumers to decide when to retrieve messages, and ack that it received it.
+In push delivery, the publisher initiates the sending of the message and the endpoint acks the message by returning an HTTP success code.

+Push is good for multiple topics that must be processed by a webhook.
+Pull is good for large volume of messages and where efficiency and throughput of processing is critical.

 #### Which does Kafka use?

+In Kafka, scalability was the driving factor for pull architecture.
+Large numbers of consumers can subscribe without performance degrading.
+Kafka can handle events at 100k per second from producers, so consumers can pull data at different paces and can either process in real-time or catch up when it can.

 #### How long does Kafka store messages by default?

+168 hours or 7 days.
+(Topic configuration setting: `retention.ms`)

 #### What are our configuration options?

+for zookeeper: the configuration file
+`$ bin/zookeeper-server-start.sh config/zookeeper.properties`

+for kafka broker service: the configuration file
+`$ bin/kafka-server-start.sh config/server.properties`

 #### What is Kafka Stream Processing?
 #### Does Kafka guarantee that it will preserve the order of produced events?
 #### What are the caveats?